 Grothendieck's work in the 1950s exhibited astounding (technical and conceptual) ingenuity and insight that go well-beyond merely defining a key concept, as he did above.
-In particular, in [?] he conjectured an important phenomenon2 that was later proved by Dvoretzky [?] (see the discussion in [?]), and his contributions in [?] were transformative (e.g. [?, ?, ?, ?]).
-The above definition set the stage for decades of (still ongoing) work on the local theory of Banach spaces which had major impact on a wide range of mathematical areas.
+In particular, in Grothendieck [ibid.] he conjectured an important phenomenon2 that was later proved by Dvoretzky [1961] (see the discussion in Schechtman [2017]), and his contributions in Grothendieck [1953a] were transformative (e.g. Lindenstrauss and Pełczyński [1968], Diestel, J. H. Fourie, and Swart [2008], Khot and Naor [2012], and